the-hyp0cr1t3/CC/README.md

 ## What's in a problem?
 Problems are primarily math, logic and/or algorithm based and typically look something like [this](https://codeforces.com/problemset/problem/4/A).
 Such problems usually consist of a statement (that details the task), the input and output format, constraints on the input and some examples (will be further explained later on).

 Try [this](https://codeforces.com/problemset/problem/71/A) problem.
 Read the statement carefully and try to understand what it is asking.
-Once you figure it out, all that's left is to code.
+Once you figure it out, all that's left is to code it.

 Here's what one of the many possible solutions looks like.
 <details>